Side Effect

 Causes

-The most common cause is frequency and stacking: using Salicylic Acid, Adapalene, abrasive scrubs, masks, or strong cleansers faster than the skin can tolerate.
-Starting both BHA and adapalene at the same time raises the chance that the routine looks worse before it looks clearer.
+The most common cause is frequency and stacking: using exfoliating acids, retinoids, abrasive scrubs, or strong cleansers faster than the skin can tolerate, and then sealing the routine under a slug step.
+Starting an acid and a retinoid at the same time raises the chance that the routine looks worse before it looks calmer.

 Seriousness

 Usually cosmetic and routine-related.
-The practical concern is that irritated skin can look rougher, redder, and more textured, making blackheads appear more noticeable rather than less.
+The practical concern is that irritated skin can look rougher, redder, and more textured, making fine lines and dehydration appear more obvious rather than less.

 When to Seek Care